 You can wipe out debts only so often, so if you've filed for bankruptcy before, you'll need to determine whether enough time has passed to file again.
 Here's how it works.

-If you filed a previous Chapter 7 case but did not complete the case and did not receive a discharge, you may file a new Chapter 7 at any time, provided the court in the previous case did not bar you from filing again and you otherwise qualifies for Chapter 7.
+If you filed a previous Chapter 7 petition and received a discharge, you must wait eight years from the filing date of the prior bankruptcy before filing another one.
+If you filed a previous Chapter 7 case but didn't complete it and didn't receive a discharge, you can file a new Chapter 7 at any time, provided the court in the previous case didn't bar you from filing again (and you otherwise qualify for Chapter 7).

-If deducting all allowable expenses from your income results in little or no disposable income, you can file for Chapter 7 bankruptcy.
-If your expenses are less than your net income, you probably cannot file a Chapter 7 (the "presumption of abuse" arises).
+If deducting all allowable expenses from your income results in little or no disposable income, you'll be eligible to receive a Chapter 7 discharge (provided you've met all criteria).
+If your expenses are less than your net income, resulting in a disposable income balance, you might not be entitled to a Chapter 7 discharge, because you're not using your disposable income to pay down your credit balances ("presumption of abuse" arises.)

 But the presumption of abuse won't prohibit filing Chapter 7 if you have special circumstances that a judge would find sufficient to overcome the presumption.

 If you'd like to try your hand at the means test yourself, you can use the official means test form to get a rough idea whether you have disposable income.
 Keep in mind that the form is not as straightforward as it seems.
 It might not be obvious to you as to what income and expenses to include, what income and expenses to exclude, and how to account for out-of-the-ordinary entries and special circumstances.